pkmarios/pkf-containers/hsm-integration/hsm-drivers/fs-addon-example/README.md

 # EJBCA Docker containers

-Enterprise Edition containers of PrimeKey applications are made available to customers from a PrimeKey registry.
-Visit https://www.primekey.com/ for more information.
+Enterprise Edition containers of Keyfactor EJBCA applications are made available to customers from a Keyfactor registry.
+Visit https://www.keyfactor.com/ for more information.

-Community Edition containers of PrimeKey applications are made available on Dockerhub.
-See [https://hub.docker.com/r/primekey/](https://hub.docker.com/r/primekey/) for a list of currently published applications.
+Community Edition containers of Keyfactor EJBCA applications are made available on Dockerhub.
+See [https://hub.docker.com/r/keyfactor/](https://hub.docker.com/r/keyfactor/ejbca-ce) for a list of currently published applications.